KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 - Rebirth
 - Transcendence

-They reflect the soul’s journey across emanations.
+They reflect the soul's journey across emanations.

 🪬📜 🗝️ ↺ ❂ ⤈